OpenSecuritySummit/oss2018/content/participant/toreon/ruben-troncon.md

   - Update Treat Modeling website 1
   - Back to the future with Threat Modeling
   - Update Treat Modeling website 3
+  - Using JIRA to create and execute Security Playbooks
+  - Creating ELK Dashboards
+  - Threat model cheat sheets
+  - Describe different ways of implementing TM in agile organisations
+  - Threat model track opening session
+  - API Threat Modeling Cheat Sheet
+  - Docker and Kubernetes Threat Modeling Cheat Sheet
+  - Integrating Security Tools in the SDL using OWASP DevSecOps Studio
+  - Threat Modeling Website Structure
+  - Attack chains as TM technique
+  - How to Threat Model Features with Questionnaires
+  - secureCodeBox - How to improve your CI/CD pipeline with automated security tests
+  - Update Treat Modeling website 1
+  - Back to the future with Threat Modeling
+  - Federated Login with Social Platforms Threat Modeling Cheat Sheet
+  - Using JIRA to create and execute Security Playbooks
+  - Gamifying Security Dashboards

 notes           :
 ---